-When we look at the questions that have been posed by NIGC, I think you'll find kind of a mixed bag in the sense that there are some things that need to be revisited.
-There are some things that if it's not broken, don't fix it, okay, but one of the things that kind of stands out maybe as an underlying issue for a lot of these questions is when we're looking at developing regulations or we're looking at developing standards, I think you should keep the actual goal or the actual meaning of what words we're using in mind in the sense that a standard is a standard, a goal to be attained.
-It is a place that we want to be.
-How do you get to that place is something that is going to be fairly unique.
+11 When we look at the questions that have been 12posed by NIGC, I think you'll find kind of a 13 mixed bag in the sense that there are some 14 things that need to be revisited.
+There are some things that if it's not broken, don't fix 15 16 it, okay, but one of the things that kind of 17 stands out maybe as an underlying issue for a lot of these questions is when we're looking at 18 19 developing regulations or we're looking at 20 developing standards, I think you should keep 21 the actual goal or the actual meaning of what 2.2 words we're using in mind in the sense that a standard is a standard, a goal to be attained.
+23 24 It is a place that we want to be.
+How do you 25 get to that place is something that is going to

+1 be fairly unique.

-Oklahoma is very unique, not to say that any other tribe or any other part of the country is not, but one of the things that we have been saying for years, we being tribes, is that when we come to issues such as the Class II MICS or Class III MICS or the technical standards, when we look at those types of documents, it is something that I think the NIGC should consider taking a little bit of a step back from in the sense that the way the MICS are written out, we have a lot of what I call SOPs, standard operating procedures, just a lot of step by step processes and a lot of requirements. necessarily standards to be attained, but telling us how we get there, and one of the things that we have voiced for a number of years is the fact that the tribes themselves need to be the voice to decide, okay, how we get to that point because of our unique standards, because of our unique situation, whether it be geographical, economic or otherwise.
-So when you look at these, I think you need to -- when you see these comments, I'm sure you can take a step back and look at it from that 30,000 foot view rather than the 10,000 foot view.
+2 Oklahoma is very unique, not to say that any 3 other tribe or any other part of the country is 4 not, but one of the things that we have been 5 saying for years, we being tribes, is that when 6 we come to issues such as the Class II MICS or 7 Class III MICS or the technical standards, when 8 we look at those types of documents, it is 9 something that I think the NIGC should consider 10 taking a little bit of a step back from in the 11 sense that the way the MICS are written out, we 12 have a lot of what I call SOPs, standard 13 operating procedures, just a lot of step by step 14 processes and a lot of requirements.
+Not 15 necessarily standards to be attained, but 16 telling us how we get there, and one of the 17 things that we have voiced for a number of years 18 is the fact that the tribes themselves need to 19 ~ ~ be the voice to decide, okay, how we get to that 20 be the voice to decide, okay, how we get to that point because of our unique standards, because 20 point because of our unique standards, because 21 point because of our unique standards, because of our unique situation, whether it be 21 22 point because of our unique standards, because of our unique situation, whether it be geographical, economic or otherwise.
+So when

+1 view rather than the 10,000 foot view.

-And as you go through this and as you decide what your agenda is going to be, I would also bring up an issue that came up as we were going through the developing of the technical standards, and that is the issue of cost to benefit.
-When we were looking at the issue of throwing out technical standards for tribes and the vendors to comply with, it was not until close to the very end of that process that everybody called attention to the fact that the proposed standards or rules that were being promulgated would have cost a lot more to the tribes versus the benefit that was going to be gained from that.
+2 And as you go through this and as you decide what your agenda is going to be, I would also 3 bring up an issue that came up as we were going 4 5 through the developing of the technical standards, and that is the issue of cost to 6 7 benefit.
+When we were looking at the issue of throwing out technical standards for tribes and 8 9 the vendors to comply with, it was not until 10 close to the very end of that process that 11 everybody called attention to the fact that the 12proposed standards or rules that were being 13 promulgated would have cost a lot more to the 14 tribes versus the benefit that was going to be gained from that.
+15